TypesettingTools/Aegisub-Motion/README.md

  - Motion tracking software, such as [Blender][blender] or [Mocha Pro][mochapro].
  - Too much goddamn free time.

+#### The legacy version is available [here][legacy]

+As there are numerous new features and changes being made, the 1.0.0 pre-releases are not rigorously tested and may have bugs affecting needed behavior.

+Additionally, the legacy version supports older versions of Aegisub (I think 3.0.0 and newer but maybe only 3.1.0 and newer).

+Except for the conflicting filenames, the two scripts should be able to be installed and loaded simultaneously.

+The legacy version will receive NO MAINTENANCE OR UPDATES.

 #### How do I install it? ####

 What you probably want to do is to install one of [the